Redis with Node.js (node_redis)

 - The name of the host your database runs on<port>

-- The port that the database is running on (default: 6379)<password>
+- The port that the database is running on (default: 6379)<username>

-- The password you use to access Redis, if necessary.
+- The password you use to access Redis, if necessary

 TLS